 Even small differences in the amount of nutrients can change the aroma, smell, colour and taste of honey.
 That way we can according to colour, composition, taste and characteristics distinguish different kinds.

 WILDFLOWER HONEY is the most common kind of honey, recognised by its characteristic aroma and light yellow to brown colour.
 The smell and taste depend on the plants, origin and the addition of honeydew.
 Crystallisation is partial and incomplete, because often many crystals are formed.
-Eating wildflower honey is especially recommended for fortifying a weakened and exhausted immune system and for people having problems with the respiratory system, the heart and anaemia.

 SPRUCE HONEY is honey that the bees gather on spruce.
 It has a characteristic red brown colour, with a soft smell of pitch and an aroma of spruce bud syrup.
 It can be combined very well with black bread or as an addition to all sorts of sauces and milk dishes.
-Its consummation is especially recommended to people with anaemia or with respiratory problems.